-CPHL will self-report potential fraud discovered at both the plan and the FDR levels.
-If, after conducting a reasonable inquiry, the Chief Compliance Officer determines that potential fraud or misconduct related to CPHL has occurred, the conduct will be referred to the appropriate governmental agency.
+Centers Plan for Healthy Living will self-report potential fraud discovered at the plan level, at the first-tier entity, downstream entity, or related entity levels.
+If after conducting a reasonable inquiry by the Compliance Department and is determined that potential fraud or misconduct related to the CPHL program has occurred, the conduct will be referred to the appropriate governmental agency.

-When CPHL cannot determine whether or not the conduct has risen to the level of potential fraud due to limited resources, we will refer the activity to the appropriate government agency for investigation.
+When Centers Plan for Healthy Living cannot determine whether or not the conduct has risen to the level of potential fraud due to limited resources, we will refer the activity to the appropriate government agency for investigation.

-As required, CPHL will report misconduct to the appropriate government agencies such as the New York State Department of Health, Office of Inspector General (through the OIG's Provider Self-Disclosure Protocol) or the Department of Justice.
+As required, Centers Plan for Healthy Living will report misconduct to government agencies such as the New York State Department of Health, Office of Inspector General (through the OIG's Provider Self-Disclosure Protocol), or the Department of Justice.

-The Compliance Officer, together with the appropriate member(s) of senior management, will determine whether voluntary disclosure to the appropriate government agency or contracting party is warranted.
-In addition, Centers

-Plan for Healthy Living will promptly report incidents of fraud by providers and members of which it becomes aware to the appropriate government authorities.
+The Compliance Officer and the appropriate member(s) of senior management, will determine whether voluntary disclosure to the appropriate government agency or contracting party is warranted.
+In addition, Centers Plan for Healthy Living will promptly report incidents of fraud by providers and members of which it becomes aware to the appropriate government authorities.